mcernusca/use-key-state/README.md

-usefulKeys
+usefulKeys (hook)
 ========================

-Keyboard events as values for React
+Keyboard events as values for React.

 Introduction
 ------------